Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/installing_and_using_fuse.rst

 Installing and using FUSE
 **************************************

 This document will provide instructions on testing *VIN™* nodes with *rvault*.
 It requires that *VIN™* be installed on a minimum of three nodes (one bootstrap and two peers).
-Before beginning with this procedure, please follow the instructions in :doc:`getting_started_with_vin` to gain a better understanding of the *VIN™* and its functionality.
+Before beginning with this procedure, please follow the instructions in :ref:`install-vin` to gain a better understanding of the *VIN™* and its functionality.

 Installing VIN™
 =================

-Note: if :doc:`getting_started_with_vin` was followed, *VIN™* will already be installed and the steps in the subsection may be skipped.
+Note: if :ref:`install-vin` was followed, *VIN™* will already be installed and the steps in the subsection may be skipped.

 Building the project is a complex process requiring a number of dependency projects and libraries to be built.
 For this demo, a prebuilt ``DEB`` package is provided.
 Install the ``DEB`` file in a *Debian* system (tested in *Ubuntu*) using the following: